lufias69/heart-disease-llm-research/JAMIA_SUBMISSION/Documents/JAMIA_VERSION.md

 ### The Consistency-Accuracy Paradox

-High consistency indicates LLMs reliably apply learned reasoning patternsâ€”they are systematically biased rather than randomly erring.
+High consistency indicates LLMs reliably apply learned reasoning patterns>=€”they are systematically biased rather than randomly erring.
 This "consistent wrongness" is arguably more concerning than random errors, suggesting fundamental limitations in medical reasoning capabilities [10] rather than simple uncertainty.

 Several mechanisms may explain this paradox: